The-Animonculory/AVO-AE/Adding mods to AVO.md

 - NPC's
 - Facedata

-As of AVO 2.0, you no longer need to regenerate all of the facegen for newly added quest mods or have to contend with it.
-By default, AVO uses HMB II which has the option of assets to create new facegen.
-If you wish to do this, please follow [this guide](https://github.com/The-Animonculory/Modding-Resources/blob/main/Regenerating%20Faces%20in%20the%20Creation%20Kit.md) which details the process of doing so.
+AVO uses a custom curated mix of NPC overhaul mods however, they may not be to your taste.
+Should you wish to change them, deactivate them and then add your own.
+Resolve any conflicts that arise and then you should be fine.
+If you wish to create new facegen via the CK, please follow [this guide](https://github.com/The-Animonculory/Modding-Resources/blob/main/Regenerating%20Faces%20in%20the%20Creation%20Kit.md) which details the process of doing so.